| Quality

 attention to methodological quality.

-randomization, the scale addresses explicitly the sequence generation,
+the scale addresses explicitly the sequence generation, but

-scale does not address intention-to-treat analysis among many
+not address intention-to-treat analysis among many other considerations.

-randomization sequence, but with no concealment of allocation,
+sequence, but with no concealment of allocation, with large

-with large numbers of dropouts that are well described, using
+numbers of dropouts that are well described, using only a

 as differences between groups, may be scored as of the highest